NSGeophysics/GPRPy/README.md

 ## In case of trouble
-If you have several versions of python installed, for example on a Mac or Linux system, replace in the previous commands\
+If you have several versions of python installed, for example on a Mac or Linux system, replace, in the commands shown earlier,
 `python` with `python3`\
 and\
 `pip` with `pip3`